UnitTestBot/UTBotJava/docs/CodeGenerationAndRendering.md

 ## Test method

-The above-mentioned functionality is implemented in `CgMethodConstructor`.
+The below-mentioned functionality is implemented in `CgMethodConstructor`.

 To create a test method:
-* store the initial values of the static fields;
-* in the `try` block, perform the seven steps for creating test method body mentioned later;
+* store the initial values of the static fields and perform the seven steps for creating test method body mentioned later,
-* recover the static field values in the `finally` block.
+* if the static field values undergo changes, perform these seven steps in the `try` block and recover these values in the `finally` block accordingly.

 To create test method body:
 1. substitute static fields with local variables